shirin-manzari/shirinmanzari.dev/README.md

 # Personal website
-Hey 👋, this is my Personal website/Portfolio.
+Hey 👋, this is my Personal website/Portfolio. you can find it live [here](www.shirinmanzari.dev)